 Many New York civil servants have certain statutory rights in the workplace.
-For example, a tenured schoolteacher has the right to contest a disciplinary action–including a termination of employment–at a special proceeding known as a Section 3020-a hearing.
+For example, a tenured schoolteacher has the right to contest a disciplinary action–including termination of employment–at a special proceeding known as a Section 3020-a hearing.
 But employees must also understand that such hearings carry certain legal risks and limitations.

 Judge Rules Fired Teacher's Ex-Therapist Entitled to “Absolute” Immunity

 For example, a federal judge in upstate New York recently dismissed a claim raised by a fired schoolteacher against a witness who testified at his Section 3020-a hearing.
 The judge reaffirmed a longstanding legal principle that witnesses who testify in official proceedings–including binding arbitration–are immune from subsequent lawsuits arising from that testimony.

 The plaintiff in this case worked for approximately 17 years as a middle school teacher.
 About seven years before his termination, the plaintiff participated in a therapy program offered by the school district to help him deal with post-traumatic stress disorder and related psychological problems.
 An outside contractor provided the therapy program, but the plaintiff's therapist assured him anything he said would remain confidential.

 Sometime later, a new principal took over at the plaintiff's school.
 The plaintiff alleged this new principal was determined to fire him.
 In fact, the principal ultimately did recommend the plaintiff's termination on the grounds of “conduct unbecoming a teacher, immoral character, insubordination and neglect of duty.”